Franklin B. Hough: Medical career

-Hough set up a medical practice in Somerville in St. Lawrence County, New York.
-He devoted his spare time to natural history, and it was during this period that he discovered a mineral that would bear his name, houghite, a local variety of hydrotalcite.
-In 1849, he married Mariah Kilham, who in 1850 bore him a second daughter, Mary Ellen.
+Hough devoted his spare time to natural history.
+During this period, he discovered a mineral that would bear his name, Houghite, a local variety of hydrotalcite.
+In 1849, he married Mariah Kilham, who, in 1850, bore him a second daughter, Mary Ellen.
 Seven additional children were born to the couple between 1854 and 1872.
 In 1852, Hough stepped down from the practice of medicine to concentrate on research and literary pursuits.
 He lived in Brownville and Albany and published A History of St. Lawrence and Franklin Counties, New York (1853) and A History of Jefferson County in the State of New York (1854).
 He wrote prolifically, keeping three or more different manuscripts in progress at the same time in different rooms of his house.
 Explaining his work habits, he said, "I seek repose in labor."

 In 1854, Hough was appointed as superintendent of the 1855 New York State census, the first complete census of the state.
+Drawing on that experience, he served as "Foreman of the Statistical Department" for John Homer French's Gazetteer of the State of New York, published 1860.
+(He eventually published his own, updated Gazetteer in 1872.)
 He returned to Lewis County in 1860 to settle in Lowville, New York.
 The same year, he published A history of Lewis County, in the state of New York.
 In 1862, he started a periodical, The American Journal of Forestry.
 Due to a lack of subscribers, he retired it after only a year.

 In 1861, with the advent of the American Civil War, Hough worked as an inspector for the United States Sanitary Commission.
 In 1862, he enlisted as a surgeon in the 97th New York Volunteer Infantry.
 The same year, he translated French military surgeon Lucien Baudens' account of medical conditions during the Crimean War, publishing it as On Military and Camp Hospitals.
 He published an account of his war experiences in History of Duryee's Brigade (1864).
 Brigadier General Abram Duryée had commanded the 97th, 104th and 105th New York Infantry Regiments and the 107th Pennsylvania Infantry.